Coaching sales reps is a fundamental task of sales management. Follow these guidelines to improve your performance as a sales coach.

 An in-depth sales assessment is an excellent way to uncover the personal skills of your salespeople to identify their strengths and areas of development.

 3. They create and follow a custom development plan for each sales rep

-When a sales rep uses critical thinking to reflect on their sales performance (instead of you just telling them what they did right or wrong), their level of self-awareness grows and their level of buy-in to develop a certain skill is much higher.
+As sales manager, it’s your job to help your sales rep develop their critical thinking skills.
+They need to reflect on their sales performance (instead of you just telling them what they did right or wrong).
+As a result, their self-awareness grows.They buy-in to developing their skills and they get better.

 6. They role-play… a lot.

 Role play is much like practice on an athletic team.
-The more you run the plays, the higher the confidence, the better the execution and the better the results.
+The more times you run the same plays, the higher the confidence, and the better the execution.
+Therefore, the better the results.
 Great sales managers demonstrate to their sales reps what good execution of a particular skill looks like and then help them to replicate it.